cloudcheflabs/chango-private-docs/docs/intro/intro.md

 In `Ingestion` layer:

-- `Spark` and `Trino` with `dbt` will be used as data integration tool.
+- `Spark` and `Trino` with `dbt` or `Chango Query Exec` will be used as data integration tool.
 - `Kafka` is used as event streaming platform to handle streaming events.
-- `Chango Data API` and `Chango Streaming` will be used to insert incoming streaming events to Chango directly.
+- `Chango Ingestion` will be used to insert incoming streaming events to Chango directly.

 In `Storage` layer: